John F. Shea

 Boston, Massachusetts 02116

 John represents developers, businesses and high net worth individuals in permitting, siting, enforcement defense and litigation.
 His development projects include coastal homes, subdivisions, subsidized housing, hotels, assisted living facilities, hospitals, colleges, and banks.
-He handles local, state and federal permitting of and litigation for coastal erosion protections measures, piers and docks, marinas, yacht and boat clubs, aquaculture farms, radio antenna arrays, solar and wind power renewable energy facilities, industrial plants, office parks, and retail complexes.
+He handles local, state and federal permitting of and litigation on coastal erosion protection measures, piers and docks, marinas, yacht and boat clubs, aquaculture farms, radio antenna arrays, solar and wind renewable energy facilities, industrial plants, office parks, and retail complexes.
 He also works on Brownfields redevelopment projects.
 John represents municipalities in review of permit application, in enforcement of permits and land use laws, and in related litigation.

 John represents public water suppliers and wastewater treatment facilities in permitting, NPDES appeals, supervising compliance teams in enforcement cases, and developing water supply and watershed protection strategies.
 He represents industrial and commercial businesses and residential developers in permitting and enforcement defense of water withdrawals, and wastewater and stormwater discharges.
 He is a member of the Massachusetts Water Works Association and the New England Water Works Association.

 John represents potentially responsible parties (PRPs) in federal and state Superfund cases, and in related cost recovery and insurance claims.
-He supervised cleanups of water supplies, neighborhoods, commercial and industrial properties and Superfund sites throughout the U.S. He served as Common and Investigatory Counsel to PRPs, and represented environmental engineering and remediation companies in contract negotiations and litigation.
+He supervised cleanups of water supplies, neighborhoods, commercial, industrial and military properties throughout the U.S. He served as Common and Investigatory Counsel to PRPs, and represented environmental engineering and remediation companies in contract negotiations and litigation.
 He was founding chair of the Boston Bar Association Hazardous Waste Committee.
 John is the author of “Hazardous Waste Cleanup Law” in the Massachusetts Environmental Law treatise published by MCLE.

 John acts as a Hearing Officer to Boards of Health on site assignment applications by solid waste and hazardous waste management facilities.
-He has conducted more than 30 public hearings on landfill expansions, processing and recycling facilities, and transfer stations.
+He conducted more than 30 public hearings on landfill expansions, processing and recycling facilities, and transfer stations.
 John has represented solid waste companies on landfill, transfer station and waste-to-energy plant modifications and enforcement defense.
 He was founding chair of the BBA Solid Waste Committee and the Recycling Task Force.